 On analysis of the removed gland, it may be identified that the cancer cells have already spread outside the prostate.

-If this is the case, then following review of the report and tissue samples, you may be recommended to have further treatment, which is usually radiotherapy.
+If this is the case, then following a review of the report and tissue samples, it may be recommended that you have further treatment, which is usually radiotherapy.